vsaravind01/ai-term/docs/cli/index.md

 # CLI Documentation

-The CLI is the core interface of **AI Term**.
+The CLI is the core interface of **ai_term**.
 It interacts with the users via text or voice, manages the chat history, and orchestrates calls to LLM, STT, and TTS services.

 ## Overview